-The last of professional cycling’s three Grand Tours, the Vuelta a España (Tour of Spain) is a 3 week long multiple-stage race held every year, primarily in Spain.
+The last of professional cycling’s three Grand Tours (after the Giro d’Italia and Tour de France), the Vuelta a España (Tour of Spain) is a 3 week long multiple-stage race held every year, primarily in Spain.

 When is the Vuelta a España?